EdJoPaTo/mpdPi/README.md

   Mono: Playback -2791 [70%] [-27.91dB] [on]
 ```

-For the HiFiBerry Amp2 this is 'Digital':
+For the HiFiBerry Amp2 this is 'Digital' (after you [configure it](https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/)):

 ```plaintext
 Simple mixer control 'Digital',0
   Capabilities: pvolume pswitch